-In 1965, Seiko released their first dive watch, the 150 meter water-resistant reference 62MAS-010.
+In 1965, Seiko released their first dive watch, the 150 meters water-resistant reference 62MAS-010.
 Many dive watch models followed over the years.
 And not much has changed in that regard, as Seiko continues to make numerous dive watch models across a broad range of price points.

 For this article, we will focus on the modern SRP775 Prospex Diver, based on vintage reference 6309 that was produced from 1976-1988.

 Introduced at Baselworld 2015, the Prospex SRP775 Diver, nicknamed the “Turtle,” shares the original 6309’s cushion-shaped case design and has approximately the same dimensions.
 In fact, the hands, bezel, crown – and even the embossed logo on the back – are virtually the same.
 There are, of course, differences.
 For instance, the water-resistance rating has been improved, the movement has been upgraded, the use of a lollipop on the seconds hand has remained but its implementation is different, which we will explain further below.

 The Prospex SRP775 features a matte black dial with gilt print and gold plated Lumibrite hour markers.
 The large hour and minute hands are centrally mounted, and feature gold-plating that complements the gilt dial and bezel.
 The design of the luminescent sword-shaped hour hand and arrow-shaped minute hand is copied directly from the original 6309.